Table of Contents

 Input and Output Handling

-- All pages in the Totem™ application have encoding explicitly defined.
+- All Totem™ pages have encoding explicitly defined.
 These features reduce the likelihood of Cross-Site Scripting (XSS) risks for the application.
 Totem™ also employs a templating framework that prevents XSS, negating the need to implement specific output encoding schemes.

 - All user input, as well as the source of the input, is validated to prevent the introduction of malicious code.
 Only data that meets the required criteria are accepted and all other inputs are blocked.
 No user input field information can ever be passed into a SQL query as database calls are completely abstracted by the framework behind Totem™.